 | Desserts | ||

-| Classic Pudding | クラシックプリン Showa-style firm caramel custard pudding, slowly steamed and baked to preserve its pure, natural flavor and rich aroma. |
+| Classic Pudding | クラシックプリン Showa-style firm caramel custard pudding, gently steamed and baked to preserve its clean flavor and aroma. |

 ¥660 |

-| Classic Pudding Drink Set | クラシックプリン ドリンクセット Classic pudding plus one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |
+| Classic Pudding Drink Set | クラシックプリン ドリンクセット Classic pudding paired with one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |

 ¥1,232 |

-| Chocolate Terrine Affogato | テリーヌアフォガード Rich chocolate terrine topped with vanilla ice cream, served with a shot of hot espresso poured over for a luscious finish. |
+| Chocolate Terrine Affogato | テリーヌアフォガード Rich chocolate terrine topped with vanilla ice cream, finished with a shot of hot espresso poured over just before serving. |

 ¥880 |

-| Chocolate Terrine Affogato Drink Set | テリーヌアフォガード ドリンクセット Chocolate terrine affogato plus one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |
+| Chocolate Terrine Affogato Drink Set | テリーヌアフォガード ドリンクセット Chocolate terrine affogato paired with one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |

 ¥1,452 |

-| Earl Grey Basque Cheesecake | 紅茶バスチー Dense and creamy Basque cheesecake baked and infused with fragrant Earl Grey tea, balancing aromatic tea notes with a rich, creamy cheese flavor. |
+| Earl Grey Basque Cheesecake | 紅茶バスチー Dense, creamy Basque cheesecake infused with fragrant Earl Grey tea, balancing aromatic notes with rich cheese flavor. |

 ¥825 |

-| Earl Grey Basque Cheesecake Drink Set | 紅茶バスチー ドリンクセット Earl Grey Basque cheesecake plus one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |
+| Earl Grey Basque Cheesecake Drink Set | 紅茶バスチー ドリンクセット Earl Grey Basque cheesecake paired with one drink of your choice (Coffee Hot/Iced, Tea Hot/Iced, Iced Oolong Tea, Iced Orange Juice, or Iced Grapefruit Juice). |

 ¥1,397 |